The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Introduction

 1. We propose to train models on explanation counterfactuals and find that this leads to greater model robustness against counterfactuals and yields drastic differences in explanation metrics.

-2. We find that some \texttt{Replace} functions are much better than others, although ultimately our solution to the OOD problem is more effective at reducing counterfactual OOD-ness.
+2. We find that some \texttt{Replace} functions are better than others at reducing counterfactual OOD-ness, although ultimately our solution to the OOD problem is much more effective.

 3. We introduce four novel search-based methods for identifying explanations.
-Out of all the methods we consider (including popular existing methods), the only one that consistently outperforms random search is the Parallel Local Search that we introduce (by margins of up to 20.8 points).
+Out of all the methods we consider (including popular existing methods), the only one that consistently outperforms random search is the Parallel Local Search (PLS) that we introduce, often by large margins of up to 20.8 points.
+Importantly, we control for the compute budget used by each method.